gittebe/project-pizza/instructions.md

 ### code/index.html

 To simplify the execution of this project, we've set up a basic webpage structure here.
-You don’t need to change anything here, since we already connected the JavaScript file with the HTML file with the `<script>` tag with a `src` attribute linked to "script.js".
-By utilizing the `src` attribute, we specify that the JavaScript instructions are stored within a file named "script.js".
+You don’t need to change anything here, since we already connected the JavaScript file with the HTML file with the `<script>` tag with a `src` attribute linked to `script.js`.
+By utilizing the `src` attribute, we specify that the JavaScript instructions are stored within a file named `script.js`.

 ### code/script.js

 In order to simplify the execution of this project, we have provided you with a list of the steps you need to take in order to complete this project, as well as the first `alert()`.
-In this initial step of our learning journey with JavaScript, we're exploring the alert() method.
+In this initial step of our learning journey with JavaScript, we're exploring the `alert()` method.
 This method is like a pop-up message box that appears on your screen.
 Imagine you've entered a virtual pizza place called the "JavaScript Pizzeria."
 The code you see is like a script that tells the computer to show you a message in that pop-up box.

 The message itself is written between the parentheses of the `alert()` method.
 It's enclosed in backticks (``), which allow us to include multiple lines of text and even special placeholders like `${}` to insert dynamic content.